 In this issue, you also will find stories about George School innovations—from cross-disciplinary learning to our work for a bold new academic program for the 2022-2023 academic year—resulting from the strategic plan, from lessons learned in our professional development studies in educational neuroscience, and from our faculty’s ongoing commitment to do what is best for our students.
 A New Academic Program for a Changing World spotlights that work.

 Crossing Traditional Boundaries tells the story of interdisciplinary work piloted by George School faculty members.
 In one example, English Department faculty member and IB Program Coordinator Kim McGlynn talks about her assignment for IB HL English students who were challenged to write and illustrate children’s picture books, collaborating with IB Global Politics and Painting & Drawing students.
-Don’t miss Hana Sparks-Woodford ’20 reading The Critter Chronicles written by Hanna and Kate Levesque ’20 and illustrated by Celeste Huang ’22 as part of that work.
+Don’t miss Hana Sparks-Woodford ’20 reading The Critter Chronicles written by Hanna and Kate Levesque ’20 and illustrated by Celeste Huang-Menders ’22 as part of that work.